cloudwatt/applications/application-mycloudmanager/Troubleshooting-EN.md

 * If your new instance does not appear in MyCloudManager, check you if you have includes the security group of your stack MyCloudManager in your instance.
 Be carrefull of networks aspects: your instance has to communicate with your MyCloudManager to be instrumentalised.

 ## Removing the stack
-* If you want to remove the stack running MyCloudManager (for exemple to lanch an other one), ensure that you do not have instances on which the security group and/or the subnet is mentionned
+* If you want to remove the stack running MyCloudManager (for exemple to launch an other one), ensure that you do not have instances on which the security group and/or the subnet is mentionned

 ## Good to know
 * We have tested MyCloudManager with Chrome.
 Some ergonomic differences can appear with other web browsers.